rogerfitz/tutorials/fun_with_iframes/README.md

 ### What Can We Do?
 The cool thing is that we should be able to turn off this "security" policy and create a new class web applications.
-You can fix the spotify issue with [this chrome extension](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe/reviews).
+You can fix the both issues with [this chrome extension](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe/reviews).
 MORE COMING SOON and an example "cool" webapp utilizing iframes.